rubenhortas/rubenhortas.github.io/_drafts/2022-05-20-xor-known-plaintext-attack.md

 ## Known-plaintext attack explained

-If we can guess, or we know, a part of the initial plain text string and we get the result ciphertext we can guess the key used to encrypt.
+If we can guess, or we know, the initial plain text string (or at leas a part of it) and we get the result ciphertext we can guess the key used to encrypt.
 Once we get the key we can get the initial plain text string only reapplying the XOR function with the key to the ciphertext:

 String ⊕ Key = Ciphertext → Ciphertext ⊕ Key = String

 I wrotte a little pyhton script to show how this attack works and added it to my collection of python examples.
-You take a look at the example here: [https://github.com/rubenhortas/python_examples/blob/master/Xor/Xor.py](https://github.com/rubenhortas/python_examples/blob/master/Xor/Xor.py)
+You take a look at the example here: [https://github.com/rubenhortas/python_examples/blob/master/Xor/XorKpa.py](https://github.com/rubenhortas/python_examples/blob/master/Xor/XorKpa.py)

 _Enjoy! ;)_